Moki Cherry: Career

 Moki graduated from Beckman's in 1966 and traveled to New York to work in fashion and join Don who was living there at the time.
-In New York she worked in painting, tapestry and fashion design, and it was here that her and Don's life-time of creative collaboration began.
-Her tapestries were used to create colourful environments for Don's performances and album artworks, such as for the covers of Brown Rice, Relativity Suite and Organic Music Society, with the first album artwork she did being a drawing on the front of Where is Brooklyn? in 1969.
-Moki was receiving recognition as a young artist-designer too and was offered a permanent design job with the photographer Bert Stern, but returned to Stockholm with Don and Neneh instead.
+In New York, she worked in painting, tapestry, and fashion design, and it was here that her and Don's lifetime of creative collaboration began.
+Her tapestries were used to create colourful environments for Don's performances and album artworks, such as for the covers of Brown Rice, Relativity Suite, and Organic Music Society, with the first album artwork she did being in 1969 a drawing on the front of Where is Brooklyn?.
+Moki was receiving recognition as a young artist-designer too and was offered a permanent design job with the photographer Bert Stern, but instead returned to Stockholm with Don and Neneh.
 The following year, Moki gave birth to her second child, Eagle-Eye in Stockholm, who is also a musician.

-When Moki and Don returned to Sweden in 1967 they named their creative collaboration "Movement" and later renamed it "Organic Music" or "Organic Music Theatre".
+When Moki and Don returned to Sweden in 1967, they named their creative collaboration "Movement" and later renamed it "Organic Music" or "Organic Music Theatre".
 The first concert they did under this name was at ABF Huset in Stockholm where Moki designed the set and did live painting during the performance.
 In 1969, Moki and Don left Stockholm with their children to go to New York where they rented a loft in Manhattan and then a house in Congers.
-That same year the young family went on tour through France, Italy and Turkey and lived together on the tour bus.
+That same year the young family went on tour through France, Italy, and Turkey and lived together on the tour bus.
 From this moment of inception Moki and Don toured as Organic Music with other musicians throughout Europe.
 Moki played tambura in the Organic Music performances and her tapestries would surround the sets.
 The couple also ran music workshops for children across Sweden until 1977.